 1. Search on Social Media

-One of the easiest ways to get testimonials is to find and use what people are already saying about you on social media.
+One of the easiest ways to get customer testimonials is to find and use what people are already saying about you on social media.

 Social media is an amazing source of testimonials for almost any type of blog or online business.
 People go there to vent, socialize, or praise things so (if you’re doing things well) you’ll notice a steady stream of people saying amazing things about you.